 The meaning of tidal wave dreams

 Last entry I explained how water in dreams can often represent the state of your emotional or spiritual self.
-How then does this apply to dreaming of tidal waves, tsunamis or huge waves?
+How then does this apply to a tidal wave dream, tsunami dream or dreams of huge waves?

 Tidal waves dreams often feel very stressful, creating a sense of anxiety and even mounting panic.
 You may be standing on shore watching the wave approaching from a distance, you may be frantically trying to flee from it or save others from it, or you may even be submerged by it.
 The dreams may recur frequently over a number of nights, or at certain periods of your life, and the wave may even become bigger and closer over subsequent dreams.